guardian/recipes-backend/scripts/2025-10-spike-ingredient-density/README.md

 - started by transcribing the usda dataset into a csv for solid ingredients
 - then adapted the script to normalise the datasets so it can process both
 - with both dataset we're at 28.1%.
 Very underwhelming.
 I suspect the normalisation isn't good enough
+- iterate over prompt to enforce british spelling, this should improve matching